 Policy 30 of the LDP seeks to avoid development that is of an incompatible scale with its surroundings (criterion 'b') or is visually intrusive (criterion 'd').

-Objections have been received from a neighbouring property objecting to the development stating that the shed and silage pit have a detrimental impact upon there camping business and the siting of the shed and silage pits are inappropriate.
+Objections have been received from a neighbouring property objecting to the development stating that the shed and silage pit have a detrimental impact upon their camping business and the siting of the shed and silage pits are inappropriate.
 Given the nature of proposed of development and the nearest residential property, existing levels of privacy are not considered to be affected.
 In respect of amenity the use of the proposed building would not be inappropriate or incompatible to the existing agricultural and countryside setting.
 The nearest residential property is located to the South approximately 200 metres on the opposite side of the existing cattle housing building.
-PCC Public Protection Division has also been consulted with regard to the development and no response has been received at the time of writing this report.
+PCC Public Protection Division has also been consulted with regard to the development and gave no objection to the development.
+Public protections comments are detailed below; 1.
+Noise and odours from agricultural activity.